It’s that time of year again. W-2 and 1099 forms are coming as you try to figure out the necessary steps to prepare for filing your taxes this year.

 In order to prepare to file your taxes, you’ll need to understand the deadlines that you’re up against.
 There are three important deadlines that you should be aware of.

 - Deadline to file an extension.
 Already know that you’re going to be late filing your taxes?
 Then you need to file for an extension.
-For 2020, extensions can be filed at IRS.gov, but they must be done by April 15, 2020.
+Extensions can be filed at IRS.gov, but they must be done by April 15.

 2. Decide How You will File